-Additional topics mentioned were tax assessment, carport storage volume and itemization, the potential for a vehicle restriction on the road, the request for an overdesign of the turning radius for trucks or a suggested righthand turn restriction for trucks at Route 117, if the design falls short.
+Additional topics mentioned by Board members included whether the existing tax assessment for the property is current, carport storage volume and itemization, the potential for a vehicle restriction on the road, the request for an overdesign of the turning radius for trucks or a suggested righthand turn restriction for trucks at Route 117, if the design falls short.
+No immediate answers were provided.